Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 While there are hundreds of annuity issuers in America, the country’s major firms account for about 90 percent of all annuities sold each year.

-Each type of annuity can be further tailored to meet the purchaser’s needs with different variations, such as equity indexed and flexible premium annuities.
+Each type of annuity can be further tailored to meet the purchaser’s needs with different variations, such as indexed and flexible premium annuities.

 Where to Buy Annuities